oracle/truffleruby/doc/contributor/cext-values.md

 current block for mutable objects (which cannot outlive the `RubyContext`) and immutable objects (which can outlive the context).
 Each fiber will take values from those blocks until they becomes exhausted.
-When that block is exhausted then `RubyLanauge` holds a `HandleBlockAllocator` which is responsible for allocating new blocks and recycling old ones.
+When that block is exhausted then `RubyLanguage` holds a `HandleBlockAllocator` which is responsible for allocating new blocks and recycling old ones.
 These blocks of handles however only hold weak references, because we don't want a conversion to native to